MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 6. Select **Post**.

-7. Leave the client open and add other content to the team, as you like.
+7. Post additional content in the **Teams Rollout** channel to create more content for the retention policy to act on.

 8. Return after 24 hours and verify that the conversation message in the **Teams Rollout** channel have been deleted automatically.